 A major drawback of Freundlich adsorption isotherm it fails at high pressure.
 It could not explain the multi-layered adsorption process.

 In 1916, Langmuir proposed the theory of adsorption of a gas on the surface of the solid to be made up of elementary sites each of which would adsorb one gas.
 It is assumed that all adsorption sites are equivalent and the ability of a gas molecule to get bound to any one site is independent of whether or not the neighbouring sites are occupied.
-Additionally, it is also assumed that dynamic equilibrium exists between adsorbed and non adsorbed gas molecule.
+Additionally, it is also assumed that dynamic equilibrium exists between adsorbed and non adsorbed gas molecules.

 Following principles can be obtained from Langmuir adsorption isotherm

 - The gas adsorbed behaves ideally in a vapour phase.

 - The surface of the solid is homogeneous.

 - There is no lateral interactive force between the adsorbate molecule.

 BET theory (after Brunauer, Emmett, and Teller)

 The BET theory was proposed by Brunauer, Emmett and Teller in the year 1938.
 This theory explains the formation of multilayer adsorption during physisorption.
 This theory also talks about the uniformity in the sites of adsorption of solid surfaces.
 It assumes that when adsorption occurs at one site it will not affect adsorption at neighbouring sites.